dannescudero/F1GridPrediction/README.md

 Professor Abdellah Salhi (University of Essex) and Dr. Alfredo Garbuno Iñigo (ITAM).

 ## Data
-The data for this project comes from the R package, <a href="https://github.com/cran/f1dataR">f1dataR</a> created by Casanova.
-This R package gathers the data from the \texttt{Ergast Developer API} \citep{Ergast}, an experimental web service which provides a historical record of motor racing data, and the official Formula 1 data stream via the \texttt{fastf1} Python library.
+The data for this project comes from the R package, <a href="https://github.com/cran/f1dataR">f1dataR</a> created by <a href="https://github.com/SCasanova">Casanova</a> and <a href="https://github.com/pbulsink">Bulsink</a>.
+This R package gathers the data from the <a href="http://ergast.com/mrd/">Ergast Developer API</a>, an experimental web service which provides a historical record of motor racing data, and the official Formula 1 data stream via the <a href="https://pypi.org/project/fastf1/">fastf1</a> Python library.

 Abstract: